code-423n4/2022-08-frax/README.md

 ## Oracle Configuration

 - Each Fraxlend Pair takes in two oracle addresses and a normalization parameter.
-The normalization parameter helps account for oracle count and for different decimal values between asset and collateral.
+The normalization parameter helps account for oracle precision and for different decimal values between asset and collateral.
 - **exchangeRate** is a uint224 value and represents the amount of collateral needed to exchange for 1e18 asset (collateral/asset)
 - `_oracleMultiply` - is the chainlink oracle which forms the numerator of the exchange rate
 - `_oracleDivide` - is the chainlink oracle address which forms the denominator of the exchange rate